Hidden symmetries and decay for the wave equation on the Kerr spacetime: Notation and preliminaries

 \subsection{Pointwise Norms}

 First, we introduce some notation for angular derivatives.
-We use $\dAng$ to denote angular partial derivatives and $\SLap$ for the spherical Laplacian in $(\theta,\phi)$ coordinates.
-For two vectors on the sphere, there is an inner product defined using this standard metric on the unit sphere.
+We typically use $(\theta,\phi)$ for coordinates on the sphere, but occasionally use $\omega\in S^2$ to avoid coordinate singularities at the poles.
+We use $\dAng$ to denote the angular gradient and $\SLap$ for the Laplacian on the unit sphere.
+For two vectors on the sphere, there is an inner product defined using the standard metric on the unit sphere.
 Extending this notation to differential operators in the standard way, for a function $f$, $\SLap f=\Svol^{-1}\dAng\cdot(\Svol\dAng f)$.